Checking for the cause of bad breath in dogs. We should keep the dog still and carefully examine its mouth. We ought to

 Find suitable chew toys

 Of course, dental chew toys are the second-best preventative measure we can think of.
 And luckily, just like with basic oral hygiene tools, there are various options available.

 However, what’s great about these chew toys is that dogs are more likely to enjoy chewing something than brushing their teeth.
 While they are chewing, they will unintentionally get rid of the build-up, which means they will have much healthier teeth in the future.

 But that’s not all.
 Some brands even have dental sticks dogs are usually quite fond of.
-These sort of smell like something we once sniffed out at a dentist’s office, but the smell isn’t foul.
+This sort of smell is like something we once sniffed out at a dentist’s office, but the smell isn’t foul.
 These too can freshen the dog’s breath, and they are also a great treat for good puppies!

 We should also take them to the vet for regular check-ups and maintain their good health.
 In fact, the vet can also give us more tips on how to possibly get the dog used to regular teeth brushing.

 Go for homemade meals

 Now, don’t get us wrong — we know that not many owners are able to cook for their dogs.
 However, given that some types of dog food are better in the trash than in their stomachs, this is a viable solution if we want to prevent bad breath in dogs.

 The gist of it is that we will know exactly what the dog has eaten and therefore never get a whiff of stinky breath.
 Nevertheless, know that dogs need to chew on something, be it food or a toy.
 So providing them with chewable snacks is crucial.

 A good way of knowing they are getting the right nutrients is by baking their treats.
 There are plenty of recipes online that call for the use of all-natural ingredients.
 By eating those, dogs can not only have healthy teeth but live a long and happy life too.

 Prevent garbage rummaging and poop eating